 For more information, or to request a speaker for your students, please contact firstname.lastname@example.org.

 Constitution Day, A yearly celebration remembering the formation and signing of the U.S. Constitution on September 17, 1787;

-After the readings, Connecticut Secretary of the State Denise W. Merrill presented citations to each of the students.
+After the program, Connecticut Secretary of the State Denise W. Merrill presented citations to each of the students.

 Click here to watch the 2013 Law Day ceremony on YouTube